oauth-wg/oauth-selective-disclosure-jwt/main.md

 SD-JWT-R contains claim values and the salts of the claims that the holder has consented to release to the Verifier.
-This enables the Verifier to verify the claims received from the holder by computing the hash sof the claims values and the salts revealed in the SD-JWT-R using the hashing algorithm specified in SD-JWT and comparing them to the hash valued included in SD-JWT.
+This enables the Verifier to verify the claims received from the holder by computing the hash digests of the claim values and the salts revealed in the SD-JWT-R using the hashing algorithm specified in SD-JWT and comparing them to the hash digests included in SD-JWT.

-For each claim, an array of the salt and the claim value is contained in the `_sd` object.
-The structure of `_sd` object in the SD-JWT-R is the same as in SD-JWT.
+For each claim, an array of the salt and the claim value is contained in the `sd_release` object.
+The structure of `sd_release` object in the SD-JWT-R is the same as in SD-JWT.

 The SD-JWT-R MAY contain further claims, for example, to ensure a binding to a concrete transaction (in the example the `nonce` and `aud` claims).